-- As many lots as possible should front onto and be accessed directly from a legal road or from a privately owned rear lane which is used for access only, while lots still front public roads. - Rear lots should be avoided unless there are topographical or natural feature constraints that justify the rear lot(s). - In any event rear lots should not exceed 5% of the total number of lots delivers in the zone - Blocks and lots should be designed to enable dwellings with good solar access, privacy and opportunities for buildings to overlook the street. - Lots should, where practicable, be based on simple rectilinear shapes, preferably rectangles with the narrow-side fronting a street. - North-facing lots should in general be wider than south, east or west-facing lots so as to allow garages, outdoor spaces and dwellings to sit side-by-side. - Planting of associated riparian margins and other natural features (within the subdivision site) shall be integrated with the subdivision.
+- As many lots as possible should front onto and be accessed directly from a legal road or from a privately owned rear lane which is used for access only, while lots still front public roads. - Rear lots should be avoided unless there are topographical or natural feature constraints that justify the rear lot(s). - In any event rear lots should not exceed 5% of the total number of lots delivers in the zone - Blocks and lots should be designed to enable dwellings with good solar access, privacy and opportunities for buildings to overlook the street.
+Blocks and lots should be designed to accommodate a complying dwelling, required water storage, and suitable onsite parking and manoeuvring areas, in a manner that will enable good solar access, private outdoor living spaces, dwelling privacy and opportunities for buildings to overlook the street. - Lots should, where practicable, be based on simple rectilinear shapes, preferably rectangles with the narrow-side fronting a street. - North-facing lots should in general be wider than south, east or west-facing lots so as to allow garages, outdoor spaces and dwellings to sit side-by-side.

+Planting of associated riparian margins and other natural features (within the subdivision site) shall be integrated with the subdivision.
 Application should include mechanisms for ongoing ownership and maintenance of open space areas (i.e. vesting or private ownership structures).